 The Advantages and Disadvantages of Designing with Breadboards

 Breadcrumbs, breadboards, and breadwinners.
-Two of which will provide you with a delicious and nutritious meal enough to feed a family, one will provide you with the foundational playground to which your PCB board design will spawn from.
+One of which has electronic components.
+Two of which will provide you with a delicious and nutritious meal enough to feed a family.
+The first, will provide you with the foundational playground to which your printed circuit board board design will spawn from.
 I will save you time, effort, and many awkward encounters by telling you that if you go around trying to stick jumper leads into breadwinners around town, your design will most likely not succeed.

 But some questions will remain even for the seasoned designers.
 Is it appropriate to use a breadboard for every design application?
 Are there limits to what these wonderful contraptions can do?
 Can similar prototyping challenges be accomplished via computer simulation?
-By further understanding the capabilities of a breadboard diagram, you can determine if using one is best for your design needs.
+Do you need an Arduino compatible breadboard?
+Learning about the advantages and disadvantages of breadboard to understand the capabilities of a breadboard diagram.
+This is important because once understood, you can determine if using one is best for your design needs.

 What Advantages Do Breadboards Have?